 A History of Poetry Northwest

-Poetry Northwest was founded as a quarterly journal in June, 1959 by Errol Pritchard, with Carolyn Kizer, Richard Hugo, and Nelson Bentley as co-editors.
-The first issue was 28 pages, featured a cover image by painter Mark Tobey, and included the work of Philip Larkin, James Wright, and William Stafford.
-The journal published poetry only (no reviews or other commentary) from this first issue in 1959 until 2002.
+Poetry Northwest was founded as a quarterly, poetry-only journal in 1959 by Errol Pritchard, with Carolyn Kizer, Richard Hugo, and Nelson Bentley as co-editors.
+The first issue was 28 pages and included the work of Philip Larkin, James Wright, and William Stafford.

-Poetry Northwest soon gained an international reputation for publishing the best in contemporary poetry by established and emerging poets in the U.S., Canada, Britain, and beyond, including such notables and award winners as Stanley Kunitz, Thom Gunn, Phillip Larkin, May Swenson, Theodore Roethke, Hayden Carruth, W.S.
+Poetry Northwest soon gained an international reputation for publishing some of the best poetry by established and up-and-coming poets in the U.S, Canada, Britain, and beyond, including such notables and award winners as Stanley Kunitz, Thom Gunn, Phillip Larkin, May Swenson, Theodore Roethke, Hayden Carruth, W.S.
 Merwin, John Berryman, Czeslaw Milosz, Philip Levine, and Anne Sexton.

 In 1963, Poetry Northwest became a publication of the University of Washington.
 In 1964, Carolyn Kizer became the sole editor of the magazine, and held that post until 1966, when she resigned to become the Literature Director at the National Endowment for the Arts.
 David Wagoner then assumed the role of editor, a position he held for 36 years.